FrameworkComputer/is31fl3743a-rs/README.md

  ```

  By default this version will only contain the core driver.
- To use a preconfigured device, such as the [Adafruit CharliePlex LED Matrix Bonnet](https://www.adafruit.com/product/3467),
+ To use a preconfigured device (currently just [Adafruit IS31FL3741 13x9 PWM RGB LED Matrix](https://www.adafruit.com/product/5201)),
  you would need to change this line to include that device:

  ```toml